mirkoRainer/libPF2E/README.md

 ```

 This is a very rough example but using language specific to PF2e I hope to make the external API very friendly to Parhfinder 2E players.

+A more robust data struct for a Player Character can be found [here](https://github.com/mirkoRainer/RulesLawyer/blob/master/src/PF2eCoreLib/PlayerCharacter/PlayerCharacter.ts).